The work we do

 This section of our website provides details of HS2 Ltd's environmental work and the measures HS2 Ltd is proposing to put in place to mitigate the impacts on the environment along the Phase One line of route between London and the West Midlands.

 Since the announcement of a preferred route for Phase One, engineers and environmental specialists have continued developing the design of this route to ensure that it is as efficient, cost effective and environmentally friendly as is practicable, whilst also minimising impact on communities.
-Information of these design refinements can be found in this section.
+These refinements can be found in this section.